-Evans Monari heads our Dispute Resolution Practice in Nairobi and is an advocate of the High Court of Kenya.
+Evans Monari is our Senior Disputes & Arbitration Partner, based in Nairobi and is an advocate of the High Court of Kenya.
 Evans is an all-round litigator involved in a myriad of commercial, civil, judicial review and constitutional briefs.
 He also handles high profile criminal briefs.

 Evans has handled complex commercial, civil, judicial review and constitutional matters as well as high profile criminal briefs.
 He now fully engaged in International Commercial Arbitration disputes involving both government and private entities.

 He has advised on several high-level litigation matters including:

 - Strabag International GMBH Limited in relation to the breach of a construction contract.

 - Constitutional Law Litigation on behalf of the Kenya Anti-Corruption Commission.

 - Representing the Kenya Police at the Waki Commission into Post Election Violence.